Finding all stable matchings with assignment constraints: The algorithm

 \section{The algorithm}

-{The algorithm of this section solves the following problem.
-Given $D(P)$ and disjoint sets $V^{in}$ and $V^{out}$ of vertices of $D(P)$, return all stable matchings of $D(P)$, each of which includes all vertices in $V^{in}$ and does not contain any vertex in $V^{out}$. }
+The algorithm of this section solves {\sc Reduced Constrained Stable Matchings}.
+That is, given $D(P)$ and disjoint sets $V^{in}$ and $V^{out}$ of vertices of $D(P)$, return all stable matchings of $D(P)$, each of which includes all vertices in $V^{in}$ and does not contain any vertex in $V^{out}$.
+We remind the reader that our reduction in Section~\ref{subsec:reduce} ensures that each worker and each firm appears in at most one pair in $V^{in}$.

-For readability the section is split in two.
-In Subsection \ref{sec:Detail} we state precisely the algorithm that addresses {\sc Reduced Constrained Stable Matchings}, and we prove its correctness and time complexity.
-In Subsection \ref{sec:Overview} we give a high level overview of the algorithm by showing how it addresses the market designer's Question \ref{q:QuestionGeneral} concerning the matching problem from Example \ref{ex:initial}.
+For readability, this section is split in two.
+In Section \ref{sec:Detail} we state precisely the algorithm, and we prove its correctness and time complexity.
+In Section \ref{sec:Overview} we give a high level overview of the algorithm by showing how it addresses Reduced Question \ref{q:QuestionR} concerning the matching problem in Reduced Example \ref{exR:initial}.